 Cyber Security - Risk 2

-Security vulnerabilities in our IT systems or products as well as unforeseen product errors could have a material adverse impact on our business results of operations, financial condition and reputation
+Security vulnerabilities or control failures in our IT infrastructure or multicloud application delivery and security products and services as well as unforeseen product errors could have a material adverse impact on our business, results of operations, financial condition and reputation

 In the ordinary course of business, we store sensitive data, including intellectual property, personal data, our proprietary business information and that of our customers, suppliers and business partners on our networks.
 In addition, we store sensitive data through cloud-based services that may be hosted by third parties and in data center infrastructure maintained by third parties.
 The secure maintenance of this information is critical to our operations and business strategy.
-Our information systems and those of our partners and customers are subject to the increasing threat of intrusions by a wide range of actors including computer programmers, hackers or sophisticated nation-state and nation-state supported actors or they may be compromised due to employee error or wrongful conduct, malfeasance, or other disruptions.
-Despite our security measures, and those of our third-party vendors, our information technology and infrastructure has experienced breaches or disruptions and may be vulnerable in the future to breach, attacks or disruptions.
-If any breach or attack compromises our networks, creates system disruptions or slowdowns or exploits security vulnerabilities of our products, the information stored on our networks or those of our customers could be accessed and modified, publicly disclosed, lost or stolen, and we may be subject to liability to our customers, suppliers, business partners and others, and suffer reputational and financial harm.
-In addition, our products are used to manage critical applications and data for customers and third parties may attempt to exploit security vulnerabilities in our products as well as our internal IT systems.
-As we continue to focus on the development and marketing of security solutions, we become a bigger target for malicious computer hackers, including sophisticated nation-state and nation-state supported actors who wish to exploit security vulnerabilities in our products or IT systems.
-We devote significant resources to addressing security vulnerabilities in our IT systems, product solutions and services through our efforts to engineer more secure solutions and services, enhance security and reliability features in our solutions and services, deploy security updates to address security vulnerabilities and seek to respond to known security incidents in sufficient time to minimize any potential adverse impact.
-Despite our efforts to harden our infrastructure and build secure solutions, from time to time, we experience attacks and other cyber-threats.
-These attacks can seek to exploit, among other things, known or unknown vulnerabilities in technology included in our IT infrastructure, solutions and services.
-While we have undertaken efforts to mitigate these vulnerabilities, they could render our internal systems, products, and solutions and services susceptible to a cyber-attack.
-Our products may also contain undetected errors or defects when first introduced or as new versions are released.
-We have experienced these errors or defects in the past in connection with new products and product upgrades.
-As our products and customer IT infrastructures become increasingly complex, customers may experience unforeseen errors in implementing our products into their IT environments.
-We expect that these errors or defects will be found from time to time in new or enhanced products after commencement of commercial shipments.
-These problems may cause us to incur significant warranty and repair costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations problems.
-We may also be subject to liability claims for damages related to product errors or defects.
-While we carry insurance policies covering this type of liability, these policies may not provide sufficient protection should a claim be asserted.
+Our IT infrastructure and those of our partners and customers are subject to the increasing threat of intrusions by a wide range of bad actors and malicious parties, including computer programmers, hackers or sophisticated nation-state and nation-state supported actors, or they may be compromised due to employee error or wrongful conduct, malfeasance, or other disruptions.
+Despite our security measures, and those of our third-party vendors, our IT infrastructure has experienced breaches or disruptions, including the Cyber Incident, and may be vulnerable in the future to breach, attacks or disruptions.
+If any breach or attack, including the Cyber Incident, compromises our IT infrastructure, creates system disruptions or slowdowns or exploits security vulnerabilities therein, the information stored on our networks or those of our customers could be accessed and modified, publicly disclosed, or lost or stolen, and we may be subject to liability to our customers, individuals, suppliers, business partners and others, and may suffer reputational and financial harm.
+Our products may also contain undetected errors, defects, or vulnerabilities when first introduced or as new versions are released.
+We have experienced these issues in the past in connection with new products and product upgrades.
+Our products also must successfully operate with products from other vendors.
+As our products and customer IT infrastructures become increasingly complex, customers may also experience unforeseen errors in implementing our products into their IT environments or integrating them with other vendor products.
+We expect that these errors, defects, or vulnerabilities will be found from time to time in new or enhanced products after commencement of commercial shipments.
+Any of these may temporarily or permanently disable our end-customers’ networks, information technology infrastructure or other systems, or expose our end-customers’ networks to attacks or compromise from security threats.
+These problems may cause us to incur significant warranty and repair costs, divert the attention of our engineering personnel from our product development efforts, cause significant customer relations problems, result in legal claims or liability, and impact demand for our products and services.
+We may also be subject to liability claims for damages.
+We carry insurance policies covering these types of liabilities, but these policies may not provide sufficient protection should a claim be asserted.
 A material product liability claim may harm our business and results of operations.
-Our products must successfully operate with products from other vendors.
-As a result, when problems occur in a network, it may be difficult to identify the source of the problem.
-The occurrence of software or hardware problems, whether caused by our products or another vendor’s products, may result in the delay or loss of market acceptance of our products.
-The occurrence of any of these problems may harm our business and results of operations.
-Any errors, defects or vulnerabilities in our products or IT systems could result in: •expenditures of significant financial and product development resources in efforts to analyze, correct, eliminate, or work-around errors and defects or to address and eliminate vulnerabilities; •remediation costs, such as liability for stolen assets or information, repairs or system damage; •increased cybersecurity protection costs which may include systems and technology changes, training, and engagement of third party experts and consultants; •increased insurance premiums; •loss of existing or potential customers or channel partners; •loss of proprietary information leading to lost competitive positioning and lost revenues; •negative publicity and damage to our reputation; •delayed or lost revenue; •delay or failure to attain market acceptance; •an increase in warranty claims compared with our historical experience, or an increased cost of servicing warranty claims, either of which would adversely affect our gross margins; and •litigation, regulatory inquiries, or investigations that may be costly and harm our reputation.
+Any errors, defects, control failures, or vulnerabilities in our products or IT infrastructure, including the Cyber Incident, could result in: •expenditures of significant financial and product development resources in efforts to analyze, correct, eliminate, or work-around errors and defects or to address and eliminate vulnerabilities; •remediation costs, such as liability for stolen assets or information, repairs or system damage; •increased cybersecurity protection costs which may include systems and technology changes, training, and engagement of third party experts and consultants; •increased insurance premiums; •loss of existing or potential customers or channel partners; •loss of proprietary information leading to lost competitive positioning and lost revenues; •inaccessibility to certain data or systems necessary to operate the business; •negative publicity and damage to our reputation; •delayed or lost revenue; •delay or failure to attain market acceptance or decrease in demand for our products and services; •an increase in warranty claims compared with our historical experience, or an increased cost of servicing warranty claims, either of which would adversely affect our gross margins; and •litigation, regulatory inquiries, or investigations that may be costly and harm our reputation.

 Technology - Risk 1